FREQUENTLY ASKED QUESTIONS

 Are the shipping costs included?

-Yes, free 2nd class delivery is included with all our items in the U.K. There is an option to upgrade to 1st class or next day courier for an additional cost.
+For U.K. orders over £10, 2nd class delivery is completely free, orders £10 and under will incur a £1.50 delivery charge.
+There is an option to upgrade to 1st class or next day courier for an additional cost.
 Postage times are from the date of dispatch, not the date the order is received.
 All our items are cut to order and so may not be dispatched the same day.

 Do you ship internationally?

-Yes, we ship all of our internationally items via Royal Mail Tracked and Signed service.
+Yes, we ship all of our internationally items via Royal Mail International Tracked and Signed or DPD International.
 All of the shipping costs for international orders are calculated at the checkout once the address has been entered.
+PLEASE NOTE: Import duties and admin fess may be charged on international orders upon arrival.

 Do the items come with protective film on them?